-Can the government force you to act against your conscience?
+At the heart of this conflict are a few key questions: Can the government force you to act against your conscience?
 To say or do something that directly conflicts with your religious beliefs?
-These are the key questions at the heart of our case for Melissa Klein, award-winning cake artist and owner of SweetCakes by Melissa.
+Melissa Klein, award-winning cake artist and owner of SweetCakes by Melissa is looking for answers.
 Former owner, that is—because the Oregon government decided to penalize her $135,000 and tell her she needed “rehabilitation” for simply running her family business according to her religious beliefs.

-The Kleins declined a request to create a custom cake for a same-sex wedding, citing that designing and crafting this cake would force them to convey a message that conflicts with their religious beliefs.
-Simply because of this, they were forced to close their shop and endure violent death threats.
-Now, she is searching for justice and waiting for the courts to finally recognize her constitutional right to stand by her faith.
+The Kleins declined a request to create a custom cake for a same-sex wedding, citing that designing this cake would force them to convey a message that conflicts with their religious beliefs.
+Because of this, they were forced to close their shop and endure violent death threats.

 In early 2022, the Oregon Court of Appeals concluded that the Oregon commission violated the Free Exercise Clause and didn’t act neutrally toward the Kleins’ religion.
 While the court struck the $135,000 damages award because of the Free Exercise violation, it still contended that the Kleins had violated the law and sent the case back to the same biased Oregon commission for further proceedings.